Piercebridge Roman Fort: Archaeology

 Around 1910, Edward Wooler discovered a large, worked Roman stone which he believed to have been part of the original Roman bridge.

 Because modern Piercebridge never extended beyond the original Roman boundaries of the fort, the north and west earthworks are preserved, and parts of these have been excavated.
 An excavation was made in 1938, where a guard chamber each side of the western gateway was found.
 They also exposed the wall of the outer rampart, near the north-west corner, and in 1939 exposed part of the south outer wall.

 Another dig was carried out by Dennis Harding and Peter Scott between 1969 and 1981.
 A 1973 dig found a 3rd-century rectangular building with hypocaust.

 The archaeological television programme Time Team investigated Piercebridge Roman Fort in 2009, and showed that early bridge timbers in the riverbed were Roman.
 Among the finds were a small lead goat and a hairpin.

 They also found one track of Dere Street leading to a bridge and dating to Domitian.

+Dr Hella Eckardt and Dr Philippa Walton have spent over 20 years cataloging and interpreting thousands of Roman artifacts that were found at the bottom of the River Tees, near the Roman fort.

 The site has been reassessed by archaeologist Dr David Mason in 2006, and the archive from the excavations is at the Bowes Museum.

 Inscriptions found here attest to the presence of members of the Legio II Augusta, the Legio VI Victrix, and the Legio XXII Primigenia, as well as worship of Jupiter and Mars.

 Other finds include a bronze figure of a ploughman with oxen, which is now in the British Museum, along with Roman coins dated early 4th century.
 St Mary's 1855 church building at Gainford contains Roman worked stones from this site.
 Other finds have included kilns and Roman pottery, a metalworking site, a carved stone altar and burials including gravestones and a lead coffin.